shinbutou/autodidact_django/README.md

 # ReadMe
-The repository is dedicated to the autodidact online course for Django, using Python.
+The repository is dedicated to the autodidact online course for Django, the Python web framework.